-I've built interactive documentation, task and project trackers, retro docs that feel like web-apps, interactive data repositories, status-update formatters, dashboards, and a very personal grocery list app optimized for my local stores' layouts.
+I've built interactive documentation, task and project trackers, retro docs that feel like web-apps, interactive data repositories, status-update formatters, dashboards, and a personal grocery list app optimized for my local stores' layouts.

 This very website is built on Webflow!

 In addition to my blog, I run a newsletter so I can connect with my readers.

 InDesign, Illustrator, and Photoshop (PS is where it all began.
 And yes, it was a bootleg copy...
 I started with v7.0 around 2008).